hkiang01/hkiang01.github.io/content/kubernetes/wildcard-certs.md

 You'll need to pass a [DNS-01 challenge](https://letsencrypt.org/docs/challenge-types/#dns-01-challenge).
 The challenge itself is run by servers from a certificate authority (CA) such as [Let's Encrypt](https://letsencrypt.org/).
-Those serveres expect your web server to be reachable from whatever IP address your domain points to.
+Those servers expect your web server to be reachable from whatever IP address your domain points to.

 ## Clusters with a public IP